 Step 3: Decrypting

-You will now be offered the option to unscramble the document envelope: click the „DECRYPT” button.
+You will now be offered the option to unscramble the document envelope: click the „Decrypt” button.

-• If the ID-card is not connected or RIA DigiDoc is unable to read the card data for any reason, you will see an error message on the screen.
-Try re-inserting the ID-card into the reader and connecting the reader to your smart device.
+- Using an ID-card with a card reader - If your ID-card is connected to your smart device and your information is displayed on the screen, you must enter your ID card’s PIN1 code to unlock the encryption.
+If the ID-card is not connected or RIA DigiDoc is unable to read the card’s data for any reason, you will see a corresponding error message on the screen.
+Try inserting the ID-card into the reader again and reconnecting the reader to your smart device.

 If decryption was successful, the documents are now ready to open and use: click on the file name or save the open files to your phone or cloud.

-• Document encryption is not meant for long-term storage of files.
+Document encryption is not meant for long-term storage of files.
 Encryption is necessary for sending files securely: the received files should be opened and immediately saved in unencrypted format in a place that is safe and protected by other means.

 Only the recipients of encrypted documents can open them and only with the same ID-card or digital ID card that was effective at the time he documents were encrypted (i.e. for which the file was encrypted).